olgatticus/SIV/README.md

 an already existing image showed on a LCD screen.
 In fact, one particular problem addressed by image forensics is that nowadays, with the increasing popularity and quality of digital cameras, everyone can take a picture of an already existing one and use this recaptured image for bad and illegal purposes.
-In order to deal with such problem, a mathematical tool is used to distinguish between single captured images (i.e., real-world scenes captured by a digital camera) and recaptured images from LCD screens (i.e., single captured images displayed on a LCD screen and then recaptured by a digital camera).
+In order to deal with such problem, a mathematical tool is used along with *SVM* to distinguish between single captured images (i.e., real-world scenes captured by a digital camera) and recaptured images from LCD screens (i.e., single captured images displayed on a LCD screen and then recaptured by a digital camera).